amanpalariya/adder/README.md

 ## What next? 🛠

-Well you can create pull requests.
+Well, you can create pull requests.
 It would be happily 😃 merged as long as the code is clean and architecture is intact 💪🏻.\
 For example, you can work on beautifying 💇🏻‍♀️ the UI or extend the app for more than just addition.